LaXHeXLuX/Trimmer/README.md

 | ![Trim sheet 2](/pictures/preliminary/trimsheet2.png) | ![Trim sheet 2 divided](/pictures/preliminary/trimsheet2_divided.png) |
 |:---:|:---:|
 | *Trim-sheet 2: varying materials and signs* | *Trim-sheet 2 divided into faces* |

-The main techniques for the face subdivision are:

-* Knife tool
-* Loop cuts
-* Edge subdivision

-with the exact method left up to the user’s preference.

 ## Manual